MileHacker Logo

 Vegetarian & Vegan Options

-Increasingly common and well-catered, specifically in trendy neighborhoods like Schanzenviertel, Karoviertel, and St. Georg.
+Increasingly common and well-catered, specifically in trendy areas such as Schanzenviertel, Karoviertel, and St. Georg.

 Many restaurants offer dedicated vegetarian and vegan dishes.
 The Happycow for vegan options is an useful resource.